dr-yoon/PGM-lab-website/tools/index.md

 # {% include icon.html icon="fa-solid fa-screwdriver-wrench" %}Tools

-All of our software, tools, datasets, etc. are 100% open-source, and free for anyone around the world to use and modify.
+Our group develops a range of **open-source software, datasets, and computational resources** designed to support genomic and bioinformatics research.
-We strive to make resources that are high quality in every aspect: cleanly written, robustly constructed and tested, well-documented, easy-to-use, accessible, customizable, and as effective as possible in real-world use.
+All tools are freely available to the community and can be used, modified, and extended without restriction.

 {% include search-info.html %}

 {% include section.html %}

-## Featured
+## Database

-{% include list.html data="tools" component="card" filter="group == 'featured'" %}
+{% include list.html data="tools" component="card" filter="group == 'database'" %}

 {% include section.html %}